The Ultimate Guide to Personal Branding Photography

 What is personal branding photography all about?

-If you're a business owner or a freelancer you probably know somewhere in the back of your mind that you should have a personal brand.
+If you're a business owner or a freelancer you probably know somewhere in the back of your mind that you should be working on your personal brand.
 Or at the very least you need to update that ancient LinkedIn photo on your profile.

 Personal branding photography is a new but growing genre, and is a major piece in the marketing jigsaw for people with product or service-based businesses.
 Moving beyond headshots, a brand photoshoot portrays you in depth - going behind the scenes, showing your unique personality and giving you oodles of great visual content to market your business.